ACSchott526/ACSchott526/README.md

 #### Version 4 (~2020)

 After many years of running LolByte, I felt it was really time to modernize the frontend and backend and apply all the things I had learned up to that point.
 This iteration introduced a lot of challenges.
 It was my first attempt at making a mobile app.
-I opted to use React native so that I could seamlessly deploy to iOS or Android and give myself and excuse to learn React.
+I opted to use React native so that I could seamlessly deploy to iOS or Android and give myself an excuse to learn React.
 In 2021, I completely revamped the backend into a much more streamlined service.
 I built it in Kotlin using Spring Boot and set up the deployment in the managed Kubernetes service on Digital Ocean.
-In contrast to previous versions, this setup requires almost not maintenance at all which is great!
+In contrast to previous versions, this setup requires almost no maintenance at all which is great!

 <img src="https://user-images.githubusercontent.com/5995446/120909626-a2abe600-c62b-11eb-8bcc-00a2738c99ca.JPG" alt="lolbyte4" width="350"/>

+### Future

+LolByte is the side project that keeps on giving.
+I imagine as the years go by I will continue to update it in order to learn new tools and technologies.
+If you want to give LolByte a shot, just search for it in whatever app store you'd like.

+### Feedback

+Feel to to email me at crxlolbyte@gmail for any feedback, comments or questions!